Are we there yet? Children, separated families and long distance travel

 In reaching an arrangement that is suited to the age and maturity of the children, these are some factors to consider:

-If you have some concerns with a parenting matter and need some practical advice please contact Kay Rhodes or Melissa Hill at Fox and Thomas on 07 4671 6000.
+If you have some concerns with a parenting matter and need some practical advice please contact a member of our Family Law team.

 You might also like: